 Meet the Team

-Paul Jeffrey - Chair of Board of Directors
+Marie Raffin - Chair of the Board of Directors

 Alfieri Pollice - Director

-Alfieri Pollice is a Senior Research Scientist at IRSA CNR (the Water Research Institute of the National Research Council of Italy).
-Over the last 20 years he has done extensive research and innovation work on biological wastewater treatments and his current activities focus on the application of surface filtration processes to municipal and industrial wastewater treatment and reuse.
-He has also a specific interest in non-conventional monitoring approaches to water quality and institutional settings and organization of water reuse services.
+Alfieri Pollice is Chief Research Scientist at the Water Research Institute of the National Research Council of Italy (IRSA CNR).
+Over the past 20 years he has done extensive research and innovation work on biological wastewater treatments and his current activities focus on the application of surface filtration processes to municipal and industrial wastewater treatment and reuse.
+He also has a specific interest in non-conventional monitoring approaches to water quality and institutional settings and organisation of water reuse services.

 Emmanuel van Houtte - Director

-Emmanuel van Houtte is a Geologist at the Intermunicipal Water Company of the Veurne Region (I.W.V.A).
+Emmanuel van Houtte is a Geologist at Aquaduin (previously known as the Intermunicipal Water Company of the Veurne Region - IWVA).
 He has extensive experience of technologies for water reuse and more specifically ultrafiltration and reverse osmosis.
 Emmanuel has developed a sustainable groundwater management system, resulting in the development of a project for artificial recharge of the unconfined dune aquifer of St-André.
 Because no other water sources were available for year-round aquifer recharge, the IWVA decided to use reclaimed water from the Torreele facility for the production of infiltration water.
 The Torreele reuse/ St-André infiltration project is operational since July 2002.

 Kristell Le Corre Pidou, Secretary